Global Well-Posedness and Numerical Approximation of a Coupled Darcy-Convection-Diffusion System with Exponential Nonlinearity: Numerical Results and Discussion

-From the above inequality, we observe that an increase in $R$ leads to a decrease in energy, indicating a flow stabilization.
+Therefore, we observe that an increase in $R$ leads to a decrease in energy, indicating a flow stabilization.
 In contrast, as $\alpha$ increases, the energy also increases, suggesting an improvement in flow dynamics.
 This implies that the instability intensifies with increasing $\alpha$ and decreases as $R$ increases.